BBro2137/KulkiGUI/README.md

 uh oh roblox new anti cheat :( we are cooked now every executor is detected kulki gui is currently disabled untill bypass for the anti cheat

-1. is it safe?
+Q: is it safe?

-depends on what settings you use from this masterpiece (the red ones are risky to be used)
+A: depends on what settings you use from this masterpiece (the red ones are risky to be used)

-3. can i get banned
+Q: can i get banned

-  the obvious answer is yes
+A:the obvious answer is yes

-4. betrayed 1x big bombogyat?
+Q: betrayed 1x big bombogyat?

-  NO AND NEVER STFU
+A:NO AND NEVER STFU